Blast Away the Game Review’s Ethics Statement – V. 3.12.2019 (updated)

-At this time, we at Blast Away the Game Review do not earn revenue through advertisements on our website.
-At this time, we will be refraining from working with teams in order to keep from selling ad space on our site till we are comfortable with it.
+While we do run ads on our site, we do not intend on selling advertisement space across our site nor do we encourage clickbait articles from our writers.
 We also do not accept money or other consideration from any companies as a condition or incentive to write a review or story for them, whether favorable or unfavorable, on the behalf of B.A.T.G.R.
-All reviews and editorial material on our website is based upon our editorial and team discretion, and not based upon the desire of any company, advertiser or PR firm we work with.
+All reviews and editorial material on our website is based upon the discretion of our editors and the team itself.

 Like many gaming news outlets, we are often given a chance to attend events, speak with companies, or any form of outlet.
 These appearances that we will make do not constitute as an endorsement for those companies or our own.
 When attending events, speaking with developers, or requested to see a product, we will look at travel expenses, possible reimbursement for travel expenses, and or arrangements for our writers to take time from their personal life in order to have a professional appearance (we will restrict this based upon outlets that we are not affiliated with or game companies we may or may not cover).

 It is not unusual for companies to send games or other products (including samples) for our team to review.
 This will include samples of a game or even a limited playable demo of a title that will assist us in deciding if we will provide a review for a product.
 We do not accept any samples on any preconditions, such as, that we will be required to agree to a review simply because the item, code, or game was sent to us.
 This means we will obtain the right to refuse the review if forced upon us.